 Bob (aka Marc Grossman)’s mini empire continues to expand with American style diner and bakery complete with pecan or lattice-topped cherry pie, Belleville Brulerie coffee, hand-rolled bagels and even their elusive brethren bialys.
 There’s a pretty lovely outdoor terrasse, too.

 At Le Relais de L’Entrecôte, the choices are steak or steak, and the supply of golden fries is unending.
 Which is how the line to be seated will seem unless you go early.
+Included in our list of Five Great Steak Frites in Paris.
 Three locations.

 The people behind Candelaria are back with a new place serving wild oysters by the piece, outstanding small plates, serious cocktails, natural wine, and craft beer.